patternfly/training-scenarios/html-css/module-5/step4-instructions.md

-## Utilize Patternfly layout classes to achieve new layouts
+## Add a PatternFly class for the layout

 Now that we have an updated card design, let's add several cards and use the gallery layout to organize them on the page.